oneapi-src/oneDNN/doc/rfc/api-v1.0/README.md

 memory.
 However, Intel MKL-DNN also has the `blocked` memory format and the corresponding `memory_desc_t.layout_desc.blocking_desc` structure, which can describe a memory format in a unified fashion by specifying block sizes and strides.
-The original idea was to used format names like `nchw` during memory descriptor initialization only, and always use the `blocked` format internally.
+The original idea was to used format tags like `nchw` during memory descriptor initialization only, and always use the `blocked` format internally.
 Unfortunately, that was never implemented.

-With the new design, Intel MKL-DNN will start distinguishing between the actual memory format and convenience memory format names that can be used to describe memory format concisely.
+With the new design, Intel MKL-DNN will start distinguishing between the actual memory format and convenience memory format tags that can be used to describe memory format concisely.

-Users will still be able to initialize memory descriptors with format names like `nchw`, but the `memory_desc_t.format_kind` will be set to a canonicalized kind like `blocked`, and the format name will not be recorded in the memory descriptor structure.
+Users will still be able to initialize memory descriptors with format tags like `nchw`, but the `memory_desc_t.format_kind` will be set to a canonicalized kind like `blocked`, and the format name will not be recorded in the memory descriptor structure.
 Initialization with strides will always result in `blocked` format.
-The API will also use different types for memory format names and kind to aid correctness.
+The API will also use different types for memory format tags and kinds to aid correctness.

 This change affects all existing code.
 For more details, refer to the [RFC for memory descriptor](rfc_memory_desc.md) document.